ThisIsJustARandomGuy/dobson-star-tracker/README.md

 ## Installation

-Setup should be pretty easy.
-Just open the dobson-star-tracker.ino file in the Arduino IDE, edit config.h to your liking.
-Then you just have to build and upload the sketch.
-Have a look at the DEBUG_* constants in config to get some output in the console.
-If the sketch builds and uploads, you can connect the telescope to Stellarium (guide incoming), or use the display unit (if you have one) to control the telescope.

-## Arduino Libraries
+First of all, you will need the [Arduino IDE](https://www.arduino.cc/) and a few libraries:

 * [TimerOne (on the Arduino Mega)](https://github.com/PaulStoffregen/TimerOne)
 * [DueTimer (on the Arduino Due)](https://github.com/ivanseidel/DueTimer)
 * [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/)
 * [FuGPS (currently, even if no GPS module is installed)](https://github.com/fu-hsi/FuGPS)
 * [TimeLib](https://github.com/PaulStoffregen/Time)

+Clone or download this repository and open the dobson-star-tracker.ino file in the Arduino IDE.
+Then you will need to set up a few constants in the config.h file.
+Have a look at the DEBUG_* constants in config to get some output in the console.
+Then just have to build and upload the sketch.
+If the sketch builds and uploads, you can connect the telescope to Stellarium, use the display unit (if you have one) to control the telescope or simply use the Serial Monitor.

+## Connection to Stellarium

+There are a few requisites for establishing a connection between the telescope and Stellarium.

+### Arduino project
+1. Set the `SERIAL_BAUDRATE` to 9600
+2. Disable all of the DEBUG constants, so that the telescope does not send invalid commands to Stellarium.
+If Stellarium receives an invalid answer, it will wait for a few seconds before interacting with the telescope again.
+This either means, that it won't receive position updates from the telescope or that it won't send your commands.
+Setting a new position requires three commands sent by Stellarium.
+If one of them receives an invalid answer, Stellarium will not send the rest of the commands and your input will basically be ignored.
+3. Close the Serial Monitor or Stellarium will not be able to connect to the telescope
+4.
+### Settings in Stellarium
+1. Open Stellarium and locate the "Telescope" tab.
+It should be in the lower control bar to the left of the time controls.
+If you can't find it, you may need to enable the "Telescope Control" plugin and restart Stellarium.
+Do so in the Configuration window in the last tab.
+2. Click "Add" and set the following:
+    * **Telescope controlled by:** "Stellarium, directly through a serial port"
+    * **Name:** Choose one :)
+    * **Connection delay:** Something around 0,1s, but should not matter too much
+    * **Coordinate System:** J2000 (default)
+    * **Start/Connect at startup:** Ticking the box means that Stellarium will try to connect to the telescope as soon as you open it.
+Use your preference.
+    * **Serial port:** Select the same port as in your Arduino IDE
+    * **Device Model:** Meade LX200 (compatible)
+    * **Use field of view indicators:** Does not matter for controlling the telescope.
+Use your preference.
+3. Confirm the settings with "OK"
+4. Use "Start" to connect to the telescope
+5. Wait a few seconds for it to show up on the screen
+6. **Imporant:** I haven't figured out how I want aligning the telescope to work.
+For now, this will do, but please add suggestions to the issue I have opened for this.
+    1. Turn off the power supply to the steppers
+    2. Manually point the telescope at a star
+    3. Select that star in Stellarium
+    4. Click "current object" in the telescope section
+    5. Click "slew" and wait for the telescope on screen to point at the correct star
+    6. Reconnect the stepper driver power supply
+    7. The telescope will know where it is actually pointing at
+7. Select a star
+8. Click "current object" in the telescope section
+9. Click "slew" and watch the telescope move

 ## Wiring a RAMPS1.4